lanl/Trees/README.md

-    dz          -- 15.0     -- None     -- Spacing of cells in the z-dimension before stretching (m) aa1         -- 0.1      -- None     -- Vertical stretching component defined in zcart function of metryc.f, 0 if no stretching or no     topo to vertical size singlefuel  -- 0        -- None     -- Flag for averaging cells' fuels into a single fuel type topofile    -- ‘flat’   -- None     -- Name of topo file to be read in if using  topography !-------------------------------------------------------------------------------------------------
+    dz          -- 15.0     -- None     -- Spacing of cells in the z-dimension before stretching (m) aa1         -- 0.1      -- None     -- Vertical stretching component defined in zcart function of metryc.f, 0 if no stretching or no     topo to vertical size singlefuel  -- 0        -- None     -- Flag for averaging cells' fuels into a single fuel type lreduced    -- 0        -- None     -- Flag for writing files only up to lfuel rather than entire domain topofile    -- ‘flat’   -- None     -- Name of topo file to be read in if using  topography !-------------------------------------------------------------------------------------------------
     ifuelin     -- 0                          -- None       --Flag for reading existing fuel data files